How to Reduce Double Bookings with Channel Management

 5. Ongoing Maintenance

-Using channel managers is a continuous process - updating rates, inventory and any other information regularly to match seasonal demands is required.
+Using channel managers is a continuous process - updating rates, inventory and any other information regularly to match seasonal demands and to be aware of any chnages to payment policies for each OTA.

 When in doubt, or concerned of any delays in updates, then close rooms or stop sell the units in your ResOnline > Yearly Deals page or manually push an immediate update from the ResOnline > Settings page > “Update inventory to ResOnline now” of your ResBook.
 This will avoid any delays, which can occur as there is 4% likelihood for internet glitches anywhere in the world.